How can you use printed work orders on the shop floor?

 Table of contents

-You will learn the benefits of printing work orders to gather data directly from the operators and save time explaining the details of each job.
-You will capture employee time, work order hours, job tasks, work in progress, inventory, and tool usage.
+So in this article, we’ll share a tip with you that might be a real game changer for your business.
+Namely, we’ll teach you how you can use printed work orders to gather data directly from the operators and save time explaining the details of each job.
 The data you collect will end up in the back office computers and can be used for reporting and analysis.

 It all starts with barcode tracking on the shop floor.